cschar/power-mode-zeranthium/README_roadmap.md

 TODO: everything

-- replace prints with logging: https://stackoverflow.com/a/16448421/5198805
+- TEST winner function
+   - use only 1 function

+- Update on cursor move instead of type
+   - some config (mandala/droste) have options to 'snap to new position' or move there with a 'speed' setting or not be affected by caret movement without typing

-- Loading popup for sprites
+- Lazy Loading popup for sprites
+   - dont load on program startup
+   = load at first type and show message

 -  download assets button in settings (RED !)
    -  opens dialog pointing to isntructions to clone